-We received a request by a stockholder to include a proposal in this proxy statement to eliminate our rights agreement.
+We received a request by a stockholder to include a proposal in this proxy statement to eliminate the restrictions on the transferability of Class A Common Stock set forth in our Bylaws.
 That proposal and the supporting statement are included verbatim below.
-For the reasons set forth below the proposal and supporting statement, we disagree with the proposal and recommend against it.
+As set forth below the proposal and supporting statement, we disagree with the proposal and recommend against it.
 We will promptly provide to any person the name and address of the person making this proposal upon receipt of an oral or written request to do so.